vpavlenko/study-music/parts/corpus.md

 # Corpus studies

-1. [When in Rome corpus](https://github.com/MarkGotham/When-in-Rome) which has links to other corpora
 1. [The Oxford Handbook of Music and Corpus Studies](https://academic.oup.com/edited-volume/41992)
 2. [Christopher White.
 The Music in the Data: Corpus Analysis, Music Analysis, and Tonal Traditions](https://www.routledge.com/The-Music-in-the-Data-Corpus-Analysis-Music-Analysis-and-Tonal-Traditions/White/p/book/9781032259222)
 3. [A Corpus Study of Rock Music](http://rockcorpus.midside.com/) and as a result [David Temperley.
 The Musical Language of Rock](https://global.oup.com/academic/product/the-musical-language-of-rock-9780190870522)